 I spent 3 days in Nha Trang.
 Despite the scorching hot weather, I enjoyed strolling along the beaches, zooming pass in the crazy traffic on a motorbike, and exploring the many rows of shops, cafes and restaurants in the town center.
-I spent lazy days on the beach, getting pampered at the spa, diving in the ocean, and visiting the many sights in the city — and had an amazing time.
+I had an amazing time spending lazy days on the beach, getting pampered at the spa, diving in the ocean, and visiting the many sights in the city.
 So here’s sharing my top 10 things to do on a holiday in Nha Trang, Vietnam.

 1) Sunbathe on Tran Phu Beach